 Go to court on the date of the motion hearing.
 Find the right courtroom.
 Tell the court room clerk that you are there.
 Follow their instructions.

-If you can work out an agreement, you will need to go into the courtroom to ask the judge to approve it.
-The Probation Officer will explain when and how to do this.
+If you can work out an agreement, you go into the courtroom to ask the judge to approve it.

 If you cannot work out an agreement